twitocode/Tantalum/content/University/Year 1/CS 1JC3/Computational Thinking.md

 - A german polymath
 	- can do multiple math things really well
 - Developed calculus (1684) independently of Newton
+	- His version was known as *infinitesimal calculus*.
+		- infinitesimals were numbers greater than 0 but smaller than any positive real number, we now use **limits** instead.
 - A great computer scientist and engineer
 	- **created the binary number system**
 		- you can express any number with 0 and 1